silongtan/Rust-Serverless/README.md

 To test the pipeline, you can create an event in the S3 bucket defined in the SAM template.
 The Lambda function will be triggered automatically and will process the event data.

+Before triggering the lambda function, you need to create a S3 bucket, this can be done in the AWS console.
+The name of the bucket will be used in the next step.

+After the bucket is created, navigate to the lambda page and set up a trigger for the lambda function.
+The trigger should be set to S3 and the bucket name should be the name of the bucket you created in the previous step.

-To test/invoke the lambda function, you can upload a file to the AWS S3 bucket.
-Before triggering the function
+Once the 2 steps above is completed, the lambda function can be triggered by uploading a file to the S3 bucket.
+The output or the invocation of the lambda function can be seen in the cloudwatch logs.

+## Demo

 ## License